hapijs/hapi/API.md

       Defaults to `['Authorization', 'Content-Type', 'If-None-Match']`.
     - `additionalHeaders` - a strings array of additional headers to `headers`.
 Use this to keep the default headers in place.
-    - `methods` - a strings array of allowed HTTP methods ('Access-Control-Allow-Methods').
-      Defaults to `['GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'OPTIONS']`.
-    - `additionalMethods` - a strings array of additional methods to `methods`.
-Use this to keep the default methods in place.
     - `exposedHeaders` - a strings array of exposed headers ('Access-Control-Expose-Headers').
 Defaults to `['WWW-Authenticate', 'Server-Authorization']`.